 UI Health is among the select group of medical centers accredited by the Commission on Cancer, a program of the American College of Surgeons that recognizes cancer programs for their commitment to providing comprehensive, high-quality, and multidisciplinary patient-centered care.
 We are your partner in your cancer fight.

 Our Commitment to Cancer Disparities

-At UI Cancer Center, our researchers and providers are dedicated to addressing the cancer inequities facing minority populations in the Chicagoland area.
-Though cancer affects all population groups in the U.S., certain groups bear a disproportionate burden of cancer compared to others.
+At the University of Illinois Cancer Center, our researchers and providers are dedicated to addressing the cancer inequities facing minority populations in the Chicagoland area.
+Though cancer affects all population groups in the US, certain groups bear a disproportionate burden of cancer compared to others.

 Cancer disparities are differences in cancer measures such as:

 - Prevalence (all existing cases)